Condemned At Kangaroo Court

 European President

-To our celebration on the rooftop of the world.
+to our celebration here on the rooftop of the world.

 African President